ChewbaccaJerky/stock/documents/project.md

   - Finish `alphaUtilAPI.js`

 ** Day 2 ** : Dedicate majority of the time to rendering the dataset into the graphs.
-  - Finish `graph.js`
+  - Finish `sunburst.js`
   - Incorporate D3 to add visualization

 ** Day 3 ** : Handle search criterias of stock names and date ranges.
-  - Try to work and finish `searchAPIUtil.js`
+  - Finish `line-graph.js`
+  - Create a search bar to render new stock data on submit.
   - Update page when search is finished

 ** Day 4 ** : Add constant updates of stock to show real time changes of equity information.
 Implement a beautiful UI.
-  - Finish `events.js` have it do continual updates of stock info.
+  - Finish event listeners and user interactions with page.
   - Style buttons, graphs, and page.

 ## Bonus features